shoreviewanalytics/spark-logback-example-one/README.md

 # sparkjobspecificlogging
-An example of how to do spark job specific logging with logback.
+An example of how to create a Spark job specific log using Logback.
+This example is setup to be run on a single node DataStax Enterprise (DSE) cluster with Analytics enabled or a multi-node (DSE) cluster with Analytics enabled.

 To run: